Today is a Leap Day.

 What does it all mean?

-If history repeats itself it means there should be a military move of significance in or around Israel this year.
+It means significant events are coming to Israel.
 The entire purpose of which is to bring about fulfillment related to the restoration of Israel to their land.
 The Shemitah and Jubilee are ultimately about the land and rest.
 Because of the correlation to the 70th Jubilee if such an event were to occur it would suggest the beginning of the completion of the restoration of Israel, leading to an increase of Aliyah or the return of diaspora Jews from exile to Jerusalem.

 If there is something for us to pull out here it is this: we should see a battle or military movement in or around Israel which builds on 1918 and 1967.